 My offensive wealth building plan

-I am on an all out offensive like the allies invading the beaches of Normandy.
+I am on an all-out offensive like the allies invading the beaches of Normandy.
 Moving forward, my main focus will be building wealth by earning more income and investing.
-I can only reduced my spending so much; a life of deprivation doesn’t appeal to me.
+I can only reduce my spending so much; a life of deprivation doesn’t appeal to me.

 How will I earn more?
 And what will I invest in?

 At the end of last year, I bought rental property #4.
 This property has three units and needed renovating.
-The building will provide great passive income once I find tenants.
+The building will provide a great source of passive income once I find tenants.
 The income from my new rental property will go towards saving and investing.